Stampin’ Sunday – Tips

 Stamping Sunday Blog Hop Designers:

-Use Host Code CN7YY69F for purchases at my online store to qualify to receive free exclusive project tutorials.
-This month’s PDF includes 12 fantastic tutorials designed by my demonstrator friends and I to inspire your creativity!
+Use Host Code F9366KUA for purchases at my online store to qualify to receive free exclusive project tutorials.
+This month’s PDF includes 13 great tutorials designed by my demonstrator friends and I to inspire your creativity!
 The projects feature products from the 2024 Annual Catalog, Online Exclusives, and September-December Mini Catalog.
 Enjoy!

 Product List